Special educational needs (SEN) teacher

 To become a special educational needs teacher, you'll need:

-- GCSEs (A* to C or grade 4) in English and Maths or equivalent qualifications
+- GCSEs (A* to C) in English and Maths or equivalent qualifications

-- GCSE science (A* to C or grade 4) to teach in primary schools
+- GCSE science (A* to C) to teach in primary schools

 - passes in numeracy and literacy skills tests

 - some school experience to support your application